Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Term life insurance is the simplest and purest form of insurance.
 In return for premium payments, it provides life insurance coverage — nothing else (unless you add riders).
 But the life insurance coverage is for a fixed time period.

 Whole life insurance has no end date.
 It also doubles up as an investment tool, allowing you to build cash value that you use during your lifetime.
-Whole life insurance rates are considerably more expensive than term life.
+For this type of insurance rates are considerably more expensive than term life.

 Here’s a quick rundown of the main differences between the two.